 Shred the carrots if they’re not already shredded.
 I bought pre-shredded carrots to save time.

-Place all of the ingredients into a large bowl (I love these nesting bowls from Williams Sonoma), and toss together gently.
+Place all of the shredded cabbage, shredded carrots, and chopped green onions into a large bowl (I love these nesting bowls from Williams Sonoma), and toss together gently.

 Melt the butter in a large skillet over medium heat.
 While the butter is heating, crush the ramen noodles with your hands.